Kimeiga/life-of-kimeiga/_posts/2018-09-11-broken-mechanics.md

 People often ask me how I know how to do something.
 Their first assumption was that I was taught it by someone.
 The answer for 99% of my knowledge is that one day I randomly felt like making some random thing and then happened to learn a lot while making it.

 **People largely don't do side-projects**.
 There's this idea that you're already working enough for work/school, why do more?
 It's time to relax.
-I'm here to tell you that working hard is how you *life*.
+I'm here to tell you that working hard is how you *live*.

 > Hard work begets human vitality.